Uber faces tough rivals, regulatory glare in China

 | BEIJING/SHANGHAI

-BEIJING/SHANGHAI Deep-pocketed Chinese rivals and tough regulators stand in the way of U.S. car-hailing service Uber's plans to conquer one of the world's biggest transportation markets, even after it signed a tieup with domestic internet giant Baidu Inc.
+BEIJING/SHANGHAI Deep-pocketed Chinese rivals and tough regulators stand in the way of U.S. car-hailing service Uber's plans to conquer one of the world's biggest transportation markets, even after it signed a tie-up with domestic internet giant Baidu Inc (BIDU.O).

 The terms of a deal that sees Baidu buy a stake in the fast-growing taxi app operator were not disclosed.